redbco/redb-open/README.md

 ## reDB Node
-### The Data Portability Platform for the AI Era
+### The Open Data Infrastructure for the AI Era

-reDB is a distributed, policy-driven data mesh that unifies access, mobility, and transformation across heterogeneous databases and clouds.
-Built for developers, data platform teams, and AI agents.
+reDB is a mesh-based overlay network for all data stores, streams and environments.
+It delivers one unified layer for access, replication, and control - across clouds, databases, and on-prem systems.

 ### What's new

+- 🌐 Web Dashboard: Modern web interface for managing databases, mappings, streams, and MCP servers
+- 📡 Stream Service: First-class support for message brokers (Kafka, MQTT, Kinesis, Pub/Sub, Event Hubs) with stream-to-database integration
 - 💻 CLI Interactive mode: Interactive REPL mode to CLI with command history and tab completion
 - 🔏 Data Transformations: Mappings now support built-in data transformations with copy-data, CDC replication and MCP server
 - 🤖 MCP Server: Tables can be represented through mappings as MCP Resources or Tools